 The festive season is just around the corner and it’s the perfect time to capture merry memories which you’ll enjoy reminiscing about for years to come.
-Whether you’re dreaming of photographing an Xmas fashion themed editorial or seasonal family portraits, these tips for capturing and editing Christmas inspired photo shoots are sure to help you out!
+Whether you’re dreaming of photographing a Christmas fashion-themed editorial or seasonal family portraits, these tips for capturing and editing Christmas inspired photo shoots are sure to help you out!

 Christmas is truly the best time of year for incorporating Bokeh into your photographs, as both fairy lights and snow can produce some stunning light effects on camera.
 This dappled lighting also seems to instantly give your images that festive look, so you won’t be disappointed!
 To achieve bokeh naturally using a DSLR camera, try the following: Set your camera to A or Av mode (Aperture Priority Mode) and select the smallest possible aperture (f) number for your lens.
 Next, change your camera to manual focus and zoom your lens in to around the 50mm mark.